mcred/Developer-Ipsum/README.md

 $ ant
 ```
 ### Usage
-<p>Implementation example is located in the `generate.php` file.
+Implementation example is located in the `generate.php` file.
 Require the `vendor` and `src` autoload files.
 A vocab file is required to construct the main `IpsumFactory`.
 You can replace the vocab file with your own, if you like.
 Once the `IpsumFactory` has been instantiated, create the type of Ipsum you would like, how many entities you want and how many items each entity should contain.
 The example below would create 4 paragraphs with 8 sentences each.
-Run `php generate.php` to see your output.</p>
+Run `php generate.php` to see your output.
 ```php
 <?php
 require(__DIR__."/vendor/autoload.php");